 US pharma major AbbVie (NYSE: ABBV) presented new data on Thursday on patients with genotype 1 chronic hepatitis C virus (HCV) infection who took Viekirax (ombitasvir/paritaprevir/ritonavir) and Exviera (dasabuvir)--Holkira or Viekira Pak.
 Treated with or without ribavirin (RBV), they achieved high sustained virologic response rates at 48 weeks post-treatment (SVR48), regardless of the presence of baseline resistance-associated variants (RAVs).
 The d...

-Current Treatments as of March 2018 IMPORTANT: As of March 13, 2018, anyone in B.C. living with this now-curable virus will have a choice of several treatment options – all of which are fully funded under PharmaCare, and all restrictions based on disease level have been removed.
+Current HCV Treatments in BC as of March 2019 IMPORTANT: As of March 13, 2018, anyone in B.C. living with this now-curable virus will have a choice of several treatment options – all of which are fully funded under BC PharmaCare, and all restrictions based on disease level have been removed.
 There are many drug combinations available for treating hepatitis C in Canada which are also covered by BC Pharmacare.
-Many of the older combinations involve the use of int
+Older combinations involved the use of i

 Oct 22, 2015The U.S. Food and Drug Administration (FDA) is warning that hepatitis C treatments Viekira Pak [Holkira Pak in Canada] and Technivie can cause serious liver injury mostly in patients with underlying advanced liver disease.
 As a result, we are requiring the manufacturer to add new information about this safety risk to the drug labels.Patients taking these medicines should contact their health care professional immediately if they develop fatigue